 The ultimate disposition of the chemical or chemical category after application to the land does not change the required reporting.
-For example, even if the chemical or chemical category is eventually
+For example, even if the chemical or chemical category is eventually biodegraded by microorganisms or plants, it is not considered recycled, reused, or treated.

-- biodegraded by microorganisms or plants, it is not considered recycled, reused, or treated. - (3) Surface impoundment A surface impoundment is a natural topographic depression, man-made excavation, or diked area formed primarily of earthen materials that is designed to hold an accumulation of wastes containing free liquids.
+- (3) Surface impoundment A surface impoundment is a natural topographic depression, man-made excavation, or diked area formed primarily of earthen materials that is designed to hold an accumulation of wastes containing free liquids.
 Examples include: holding, settling, storage, and elevation pits; ponds; and lagoons.
 Quantities of the toxic chemical released to surface impoundments that are used merely as part of a wastewater treatment process generally must not be reported in this section.
-However, if the sludge from the surface impoundment contains the EPCRA Section 313 chemical or chemical category, then the EPCRA Section 313 chemicals or chemical categories in the sludge must be estimated in this section unless the sludge is removed and subjected to another waste management activity. - (4) Other disposal Releases to land that do not fit the categories of landfills, land treatment, or surface impoundment are classified as other disposal.
+However, if the sludge from the surface impoundment contains the EPCRA Section 313 chemical or chemical categories in the sludge must be estimated in this section unless the sludge is removed and subject to another waste management activity. - (4) Other disposal Releases to land that do not fit the categories of landfills, land treatment, or surface impoundment are classified as other disposal.
 This disposal may include any spills or leaks of the EPCRA Section 313 chemical or chemical category to land. - f.
-Discharges to Publicly Owned Treatment Works (POTW) (Part II, Section 6.1 of Form R) Includes the amount of EPCRA Section 313 chemical or chemical category in water transferred to an off-site POTW.
+Transfers Off Site to a Publicly Owned Treatment Works (POTW) (Part II, Section 6.1 of Form R) - Includes the amount of EPCRA Section 313 chemical or chemical category in water transferred to an offsite POTW.
 Note that metals and metal compounds transferred to a POTW must also be reported in Section 8.1. - g.
-Transfers to Other Off-Site Locations (Part II, Section 6.2 of Form R) Includes all off-site transfers containing the EPCRA Section 313 chemical or chemical category for the purposes of waste treatment, disposal, recycling, or energy recovery.
-Off-site transfer for disposal includes underground injection, landfill/surface impoundment, other land disposal, and transfer to a waste broker for disposal.
+Transfers to Other Off-Site Locations (Part II, Section 6.2 of Form R)

+Includes all off-site transfers containing the EPCRA Section 313 chemical or chemical category for the purposes of disposal waste treatment, energy recovery, or recycling.
+Off-site transfer for disposal includes underground injection, landfill/surface impoundment, other land disposal and transfer to a waste broker for disposal.
 The amount transferred off site for disposal must also be reported in Section 8.1.